marekhudyma/marekhudyma.github.io/_posts/2021-08-01-semi-auto-generated-page.md

         commit_message: 'Update html'
 ```
 ## GitHub token
-Your repository need to have right to push code (`HTML pages`) you need to somehow configure permissions to do it.
+Your repository with Java code needs to have permissions to push code (`HTML pages`) to second repository.
 In the GitHub actions configuration, in the plugin: `dmnemec/copy_file_to_another_repo_action@main`, I configured it to use my token: `API_TOKEN_GITHUB: ${{ secrets.API_TOKEN_RELEASED_INFO_GITHUB }}`.
 You can generate a new token here: [https://github.com/settings/tokens](https://github.com/settings/tokens)
 and I configure it correctly.
-For me, it was selecting permissions: `repo` and `workflow`.
+For me, it ware permissions: `repo` and `workflow`.

 # Static webpage
 A static repository placed in GitHub Pages serves a static webpage.